Will Mackenzie

 Will Mackenzie (born July 24, 1938) is an American television director and actor.

+Life

 Born in Providence, Rhode Island, Mackenzie began his professional career as an actor, making his Broadway debut in 1965 in the original production of the musical Half a Sixpence.
 During the original run of Hello, Dolly!, he stepped into the role of Cornelius Hackl created by Charles Nelson Reilly, and he also appeared in the plays Sheep on the Runway by Art Buchwald and Scratch by Archibald MacLeish and a revival of Much Ado About Nothing.
 Off-Broadway he was featured in As You Like It and directed a revival of I Do!
 I Do! with David Garrison and Karen Ziemba.